GSA/digitalgov.gov/content/communities/rpa-community.md

 - **Development**: Christine Gex, Department of the Army (DOD); Margaret Moon, National Science Foundation (NSF)
 - **RPA Playbook Lead**: Jim Geoghegan, General Services Administration (GSA)

-## What We Do

-The community achieves its mission through information sharing, identification and definition of options, best practices, methods and standards for RPA implementation and operations.
-It does not set policy, but policy-setting agencies are encouraged to participate and make use of the community’s base of knowledge, information, and experience.

 ---